The Monkees (album): Artwork

-Early pressings of the LP cover, as well as side 1 of the label, featured the misspelled song "Papa Jean's Blues" (Catalog number COM/COS 101).
+Early pressings of the LP cover, as well as side 1 of the label, featured the misspelled song title "Papa Jean's Blues" (Catalog number COM/COS 101).
 This was soon corrected as "Papa Gene's Blues" (Catalog number COM/COS 101 RE).
 It was standard practice for RCA to add an "RE" when any one side of a record or sleeve had a revision.
 Open copies of both versions are easy to find.
 In addition, when the album was reissued in 1968 the Colgems' logo replaced the word "Colgems" on the bottom right-hand corner of the reverse side (Catalog number COS 101 RE2).